w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 > | es-US  | Spanish (United States) | 28 jun 2024, 1:24:45 p.m. | 1,234.56 |$1,234.56 |

-## Inputs
+## Determining the User's International Preferences

+The first problem in locale negotiation is: how do we know what the user's preferences are?

+If an application knows exactly who a user is, it can often use stored data to know exactly what the preferences are.
+Otherwise, locale negotiation depends on whatever information is available in the session or request.

-Language negotiation generally uses a hierarchy of "signals".
+Determining the user's international preferences, thus, often depends on a hierarchy of "signals".
-Depending on the type of user and the user's authentication state there can be different hierarchies used by the language negotiation process.
+Some signals are directly related to the user's international preferences (such as storing the specific locale to use!) while others are open to interpretation
+(such as the user's geographic location).

-These signals can include:
+These can include:
+- values stored in the user's profile on the site
+- values stored in a cookie
+- vaules stored in the browser, sesssion, or application
 - the HTTP `Accept-Language` header
 - the user's geographic location (often determined from their IP address)
 - the site's configuration
-- values stored in a cookie
-- values stored in the user's profile on the site
 - values in the URL; these might be:
    - a subdomain (`en.example.com` vs. `fr.example.com`)
    - a path element (`example.com/en/index.html` vs. `example.com/fr/index.html`)
    - a part of the filename (`index.en.html` vs. `index.fr.html`)
    - a query parameter (`example.com?lang=en` vs. `example.com?lang=fr`)
-- application specific information
+- or application specific information

 ## Types of User

+Locale negotiation is more reliable if the user's has provided a strong signal (such as choosing their locale from a menu).
+Once the locale has been determined, it is usually a good idea to store the result for future use (including for offline interactions, such as push notifications).

 The simplest use case is a site or service that does not persist the user's information between sessions, has no offline experience, and does not maintain a user profile.
-Such a site might even negotiate the locale with every request.
+Such a site might need to negotiate the locale with every request.

 Towards the other end of the spectrum is a site or service that maintains a user profile (account), has an offline experience (such as sending emails to the user), and attempts to maintain the user's locale preference between sessions.

 In general, these use cases (and ones in-between these two extremes)